10 Things You Should Never Share On Social Media During A Job Search

-Although professional networks such as LinkedIn are the dominant target for recruiters, when it comes to sourcing candidate, the other networks are still widely used.
+Although professional networks such as LinkedIn are the dominant target for recruiters, when it comes to sourcing candidates, the other networks are still widely used.

-Twitter, Facebook, Google+ and even blogging platforms are all taken into consideration by employers when vetting candidates.
+Twitter and Facebook, and even blogging platforms are all taken into consideration by employers when vetting candidates.

 Moaning about your commute